 Considering Immigration Rules and Document Collection

-Shifting away from manual paperwork collection and submission, digital technologies, in many jurisdictions enable employers and employees to submit online application forms to the official processing bodies.
+Shifting away from manual paperwork collection and submission, in many jurisdictions, digital technologies enable employers and employees to submit online application forms to the official processing bodies.

-One of the greatest challenges, however, is that in many countries existing “wet-signature” requirements on certain documents add a considerable amount of time to the application process.
+However, one of the greatest challenges is that in many countries, existing “wet-signature” requirements on certain documents add considerable time to the application process.

 In one example, a Russian National living in Thailand and moving to Luxembourg is required to order their Police Clearance Certificate (PCC) from Gosislugi, have the document posted to a friend, family member, or POA within Russia, and have the document forwarded to Luxembourg via a third country (e.g. Georgia), due the shipping ban from Russia in the EU member states.

-The complete process often takes between 2-3 months for the procurement of a single document.
+The complete process often takes 2-3 months to procure a single document.
 In an effort to move away from cumbersome processes, more countries are taking steps to accept scanned documents.

 Concerns with Digital Innovation Risk